Internationalization of higher education: Internationalization preparedness

-Preparedness for internationalization of higher education can be understood better at two levels; organizational and systemic.
-Organizational preparedness includes structural preparedness, functional and administrative preparedness, academic preparedness and cultural preparedness.
-Systemic preparedness is about political will and support to internationalization, economic and financial support by the state, administrative and regulatory mechanism that is conducive for globalized outlook and importantly, social structures that enable.
+Preparedness for internationalization of higher education can be understood better at two levels: organizational and systemic.
+Organizational preparedness includes structural preparedness, functional and administrative preparedness, academic preparedness, and cultural preparedness.
+Systemic preparedness is about political will and support for internationalization, economic and financial support by the state, administrative and regulatory mechanisms that are conducive to a globalized outlook, and, importantly, social structures that enable it.